Nirvana in Fire (5): A Plot

 Prince Jing halted his steps.
 No one ever called him by his full name except his childhood friends Lin Shu and Princess Nihuang.

-“You have conscience, you have loyalty, but why you don’t have your brain?!”
+“You have conscience, you have loyalty, but why don’t you have a brain?!”
 Mei Changsu snarled like a wild beast.
 “70,000 lives were lost in Plum Hill, how much more innocent blood you want to shed this time?!
 You tell me, you tell me now!”

 Prince Jing bursted into tears.
 “But what should I say when I see Lin Shu one day if I do nothing to save his general?”

 Mei Changsu’s face distorted in pain.
-“Let me do it, please trust me, I will definitely do my best to save Wei Zhang.”
+“Let me do it, please trust me, I will definitely do my best to save Wei Zheng.”